Applying for an undergraduate course

 We're happy to consider applications for entry to the second year of an undergraduate course.
 You should normally have met the Sheffield course's standard A Level requirements (or equivalent).
 You should also show us that you've undertaken and successfully completed a programme of study equivalent to the first year of the course that you're applying for.
 We reserve the right to determine whether you've covered an equivalent area of study; in assessing this we may ask you to provide further information on your studies to date, including course syllabuses.

 The University of Sheffield is committed to widening participation and increasing the number of students from under-represented groups succeeding in higher education.
-Our Widening Participation webpage includes information on the support we provide for:
+Our Education For All webpage includes information on the support we provide for:

 - Mature students